bespoke-silicon-group/accelerator-debugger/README.md

 ### Stretch things to add
 - [ ] When instantiating module, SW dev can decide what signals to include (by default, includes all)
-- [ ] Parse AST to see what vars breakpoints depends on